Julia Hartley-Brewer: Views and incidents

-In April 2021, Ofcom received over 200 complaints accusing Hartley-Brewer of trivialising racism following a TV appearance in which Hartley-Brewer commented on a family portrait of Queen Elizabeth II and Prince Philip taken 2018, posing with seven of their great-grandchildren, saying 'I wonder if Meghan [Markle] has managed to take offence to this photograph that doesn't include her son.
-Well she probably thinks it's a racist photograph, taken before her son was even conceived' (Archie, the son of Meghan Markle and Prince Harry was born in 2019).
-She added.
-'I'm sure she's managed to take offence at it anyway.'
+In April 2021, Ofcom received over 200 complaints accusing Hartley-Brewer of trivialising racism following a TV appearance on This Morning in which Hartley-Brewer commented on a family portrait of Queen Elizabeth II and Prince Philip taken in 2018, posing with seven of their great-grandchildren, saying: "I wonder if Meghan has managed to take offence to this photograph that doesn't include her son.
+Well she probably thinks it's a racist photograph, taken before her son was even conceived".
+(Prince Archie, the son of Meghan and Prince Harry, was born in 2019).